-The Open Pathway requires the institution to undertake a major Quality Initiative designed to suit its present concerns or aspirations.
-The Quality Initiative takes place between years 5 and 9 of the 10-year Open Pathway Cycle.
-A Quality Initiative may be designed to begin and be completed during this time or it may continue an initiative already in progress or achieve a key milestone in the work of a longer initiative.
-The Quality Initiative is intended to allow institutions to take risks, aim high, and if so be it, learn from only partial success or even failure.
+The Open Pathway requires the institution to designate one major improvement effort it has taken during the last ten years as its Qualitiy Initiative Project.
+The Quality Initiative Project takes place between years 5 and 9 of the 10-year Open Pathway Cycle and may be designed to begin and be completed during this time or it may continue an initiative already in progress or achieve a key milestone in the work of a longer initiative.
+The Quality Initiative is intended to allow institutions to take risks, to aim high, and to learn from the project.

-In Spring 2015, Cameron University was approved by the Higher Learning Commission to use the University’s participation in the HLC Academy for Student Persistence and Completion as its Quality Initiative.
+Cameron University was approved by the Higher Learning Commission to use the University’s participation in the four-year HLC Academy for Student Persistence and Completion as its Quality Initiative for the 2020-2021 10-year comprehensive evaluation.
 CU’s application to the Academy established a goal of increasing one-year persistence rates for first-time freshmen and first-time freshmen transfer students.
-Since joining the Academy in June 2014, the University has focused on improving academic success in the first semester as a means of encouraging freshman student persistence.
+CU focused on improving academic success in the first semester as a means of encouraging freshman student persistence as its Academy project.

-Cameron University’s participation in the HLC Academy for Student Persistence and Completion is guided by a Steering Committee and sub-committees [live link] that include representation from key areas across the campus community.
+Cameron University’s participation in the HLC Academy for Student Persistence and Completion was guided by a Steering Committee and sub-committees that included representation from key areas across the campus community.

-A final Impact Report on Cameron University’s work with the Academy will be presented to the Higher Learning Commission in Spring 2018.
+A final Impact Report on Cameron University’s work with the Academy was presented to the Higher Learning Commission.